suyunlei/UMS/about/index.md

 We are looking for candidates who meet the following basic criteria:

-*   Strong interest in the studio’s research directions and a willingness to participate in projects related to urban morphology, urban perception, or AI-driven urban evaluation;
+*   Strong interest in the studio's research directions and a willingness to participate in projects related to urban morphology, urban perception, or AI-driven urban evaluation;
 *   Availability to work or study with us for a minimum of six months, with a high level of responsibility and self-motivation;
 *   Relevant academic background and foundational skills; applicants with experience in data processing or spatial analysis will be given priority.